The main laws and regulations of the product safety legal regime in France are as follows.

 Purely results-based fee arrangements (pactum de quota litis) are furthermore forbidden in France as well as by the European ethical rules of the Council of European Bars, although the National Council of French Bars and the Council of European Bars are currently working on a possible change in the regulation on fee arrangements to allow results-based fee arrangements under certain circumstances.

-The first-class action mechanism was introduced in France by the Hamon Law of 17 March 2014, which came into force on 1 October 2014, under the name of group actions.
+The first class action mechanism was introduced in France by the Hamon Law of 17 March 2014, which came into force on 1 October 2014, under the name of group action.
 The scope of this group action was limited to consumer and competition law breaches only.
 This opt-in system can only be launched by a specific and limited list of consumers' associations which must find at least two people suffering from similar damage.
 Actions have until now mainly been brought against insurance and property management companies.
 None have been successful to date.

 By the Law dated 26 January 2016, the group action mechanism was extended to the field of health products and cosmetics.
 The purpose of this specific group action is to enable users of the health system and consumers using cosmetics to obtain compensation for losses resulting from bodily injuries, including in product liability matters.
 It can be launched against manufacturers, suppliers and service providers using health products (including pharmaceuticals and medical devices).
 The particularity of this mechanism in this field is that it would allow corporal damage to be compensated and it applies to products placed on the market even before the Law came into force.